Search

 • Do not wash the wound or push in any part that's sticking out.

 Not every fracture can be prevented.
-But you can make a break less likely.
-Follow these tips:
+But to make them less likely:

 • Help kids build strong bones by making sure they get enough calcium, vitamin D, and physical activity.